bhargav794/DSA-PROBLEMS/README.md

-# GFG-PROBLEMS
+# DSA-PROBLEMS
-These are the problems I'm solving everyday
+These are the problems I'm solving regularly

 ## Time complexities of sorting algorithms